Add To Favorites

 What is the future for farms and the food grown on them?
 Construct a display that shows how a rural landscape can change and suggest solutions.

 All around the globe, farmland is rapidly being converted to build houses, roads, and other uses.
-Find out how this loss of land will affect water supplies, the world’s food supply, and other issues.
-Interview leaders to find out what is happening to agricultural land in your area.
-Then show what you are learning in a graphic format such as this triarama.
+Invite students, organized in small groups, to find out how this loss of land will affect water supplies, the world’s food supply, and other issues.
+Interview local leaders and farmers to find out what is happening to agricultural land in the area.
+Students illustrate what they are learning in a graphic format such as this triarama.

-Cut a "today" triarama.
+Students begin their artwork by cutting a "today" triarama.
 To make a display like the one in the picture, cut a recycled file folder into a large square with Crayola® Scissors.
 Fold the square in half, point to point, both ways.
 Cut along one of these new folds to the center of the square.
-Slide one of the sides along the cut under the other piece to stand up your triarama.
+Slide one of the sides along the cut under the other piece to stand up the triarama.

 Depict a farm.
 Unfold the triarama.
 Draw a farm scene with Crayola Erasable Colored Pencils.
 You might show a bank barn, cozy farmhouse, grazing cows, fruit-laden orchard, or waving fields of grain.
 Color the scene with Crayola Oil Pastels.

-Make a "future" flap!
+Students make a "future" flap!
 Turn the triarama face down on an open file folder.
-Trace around the triangle with Crayola Erasable Colored Pencils.
+Trace around the triangle with colored pencils.
 Cut out the triangle.
-On this triangle, draw your vision of what this farmland might look like after it has been "developed."
+On this triangle, students draw their vision of what this farmland might look like after it has been "developed."
 It could be a housing community or a large trucking storage unit.
 With tape, hinge the flap in place on the triarama.

 Speak up!
-Display your "today" and "future" scene.
-Speak or write to decision makers in your community about what you have learned.
-Suggest ways to solve the problem.
+Students display "today" and "future" scenes.
+Encourage students to speak or write to decision makers in their community about what they have learned.
+Have them suggest ways to solve the problem!

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step